J. Barkley Rosser Jr.: Career

 Rosser joined the economics department at James Madison University in Harrisonburg, Virginia in 1977, where he has been Professor of Economics since 1988 and Kirby L. Cramer Jr. Professor Business Administration since 1996.
 He has published several books and over 200 journal articles, book chapters, and book reviews in a wide variety of sub-fields of economics (see External Link for recent papers and complete cv).
-He served as Editor of the Journal of Economic Behavior and Organization from 2001–2010.
+He served as Editor of the Journal of Economic Behavior and Organization from 2001 to 2010.
 In 2012 he became Founding Editor-in-Chief of the Review of Behavioral Economics.
-As of 2018, he is also Coeditor of New Palgrave Dictionary of Economics, 4th edition.
+As of 2018, he was also Coeditor of New Palgrave Dictionary of Economics, 4th edition.